Jeff King (American football): Arizona Cardinals

 King was signed by the Arizona Cardinals on July 29, 2011.

 Career statistics

 Executive career

-King was hired by the Chicago Bears as a pro scout in 2016.
+In 2015, King was hired by the Chicago Bears as a scouting intern under general manager Ryan Pace.
+In 2016, King was promoted to pro scout.
 He was promoted to assistant director of pro scouting in 2019, and promoted again to director of pro scouting on July 6, 2021.
-On May 3, 2022, the team announced King was promoted to co-director of player personnel along with Trey Koziol.
+On May 3, 2022, King was promoted to co-director of player personnel along with Trey Koziol under general manager Ryan Poles.

 Personal life

 King graduated with a degree in finance and is enrolled in health and physical education in graduate school.